mehdimasri/Friday_technical_task/README.md

 # Friday_technical_task

 The project contains two python files.
 The functions.py contains all the necessary functions to transform the string into  a json object.
 The second file whichcis main.py will help to run some test cases from the text file "address.txt" to show case the correctness of the solution

+## Asumption made regarding the address formats are as follows
+ - The street name has more alphabetic letter than the housename
+ - The string will only contain street name and house name